Schoonology/teleprompter/README.md

 Teleprompter displays scripts formatted as HTML, Markdown, or plain text, scrolling the script consistently.
-A second web browser can be attached to a "control" view for that script, able to control or stop the scroll speed, jump back to the top of the script, or even zoom and flip the text to conform to different equipment needs.
+A second web browser can be attached to a "control" view for that script, able to control or stop the scroll speed and jump back to the top of the script.
+Each scrolling view can be adjusted to conform to different equipment needs.

 ## Usage